LEADERSHIP

 BUS DRIVER

 As part of our mission to make dance accessible to the communities this program serves, the driver’s role is to safely deliver students both to our Providence studios for dance class and back to their schools at the end of the day.
 The small 14 passenger bus will live at our Hope St. studios, where the driver will take the bus to both elementary schools in Olneyville to pick up the students and bring them back to take class.
 At the end of class, driver will return the students to their schools to be picked up by their parents.
 A bus monitor/dance teacher will be there to assist with this process.
-Cleaning the bus per COVID-19 safety protocols before student pick-up and after drop-off will be required.

 Requirements: